WSFS Financial (WSFS)

 10. Return on Equity

-Over the last five years, WSFS Financial has averaged an ROE of 11.6%, impressive for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This shows WSFS Financial has a strong competitive moat.
+Over the last five years, WSFS Financial has averaged an ROE of 11.5%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.

-11. Key Takeaways from WSFS Financial’s Q3 Results
+11. Key Takeaways from WSFS Financial’s Q4 Results

-We enjoyed seeing WSFS Financial beat analysts’ tangible book value per share expectations this quarter.
-We were also happy its net interest income outperformed Wall Street’s estimates.
+We enjoyed seeing WSFS Financial beat analysts’ net interest income expectations this quarter.
+We were also happy its revenue outperformed Wall Street’s estimates.
 Overall, we think this was a solid quarter with some key areas of upside.
-The stock remained flat at $52.80 immediately after reporting.
+The stock remained flat at $58.20 immediately after reporting.

 12. Is Now The Time To Buy WSFS Financial?

 WSFS Financial’s business quality ultimately falls short of our standards.
-To kick things off, its revenue growth was mediocre over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its estimated net interest income for the next 12 months are weak.
-On top of that, its declining net interest margin shows its loan book is becoming less profitable.
+Although its revenue growth was good over the last five years, it’s expected to deteriorate over the next 12 months and its projected EPS for the next year is lacking.
+And while the company’s astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its estimated net interest income for the next 12 months are weak.

-WSFS Financial’s P/B ratio based on the next 12 months is 1.1x.
-This valuation multiple is fair, but we don’t have much faith in the company.
+WSFS Financial’s P/B ratio based on the next 12 months is 1x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
 We're fairly confident there are better stocks to buy right now.